LucasWu91/devops-labs/README.md

-# devops-labs
+# DevOps Lab
-DevOps labs – CI/CD, GitHub Actions, OpenTofu, AWS
+This is a sample repository for the DevOps lab.